 Intermarine was awarded a contract worth €40m ($43.31m) by the Italian Navy in June 2016 to design and build two high-speed patrol vessels.

-Construction on the first vessel began at Intermarine's Sarzana shipyard in Italy in September 2016.
-Launching ceremony of the vessel is scheduled to take place in October 2018 with delivery expected for December 2019.
+Construction on the first vessel began at Intermarine’s Sarzana shipyard in Italy in September 2016.
+The launching ceremony of the vessel is scheduled to take place in October 2018, with delivery expected for December 2019.
 The second vessel is expected to be delivered to the Italian Navy in 2020.